Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/alerts.md

 ### Events

-Bootstrap's alert plugin exposes a few events for hooking into alert functionality.
+Boosted's alert plugin exposes a few events for hooking into alert functionality.

 | Event | Description |
 | --- | --- |